5 Written questions

 - Optical illusion

-- d Pictures/drawlings that trick us into perceiving something that isnt true.
+- a Pictures/drawlings that trick us into perceiving something that isnt true.

-Transmitted Light → Light that shines through an object
+Transmitted Light → Light that shines on an object and bounces off

 Association → The connection of ideas, feelings, etc to previous knowledge.

 Learning → Thin, translucent layer lining the back of the eye; recieves images formed be the lens; connected to the brain by the optic nerve

 Electroencephalography → Picture of electric activity in the head or brain